Koothara: Plot

 One by one, each employee quit the sinking ship.
 Losing hope in the company, the three are faced with the tough choice to make.
 They decide to shut down Yellowtooth.
 While drinking in a local bar they encounter a mysterious group of fishermen led by a strange man, on a silly matter.
-He challenge to meet the trio outside, where they are surprised with a friendly drinks offer.
+He challenges to meet the trio outside, where they are surprised with a friendly drinks offer.
 They drink through the night and he learns all about the trio.
-Also, he claims to be a cursed merman, which the trio does not take seriously.
-He take them out on his next fishing trip out in the ocean and suggest that the fishing business is profitable and there is a fishing boat available for sale, if they are interested.
-He assures huge profits, which can pay back the debts of purchase, if they can manage the money.
+He claims to be a cursed merman, which the trio does not take seriously.
+He take them out on his next fishing trip out in the ocean and suggest that the trio enter the fishing industry and that there is a fishing boat available for sale, if they are interested.
+He assures huge profits, which can pay back their debts, if they can manage the money.
 With Swathi's help, they mortgage Shilpa's property to purchase the boat from Usthad Sali, an old ailing fisherman, without even seeing the boat.

 The next day, they are shocked with the rusty old boat that they got for themselves.
 Aale-kolli (man-killer), or AK47, as it is popularly known, is believed to be haunted and so far caused 47 deaths, at least one in each of its voyages.
 The mysterious man is none other than Usthad Sali, the owner of the boat.
 He tricked them into buying his boat and the boat is not even worth one-tenth what they paid.

 With a huge mortgage to pay and no other way out, they are forced to try their luck with AK47.
 The trio along with Koothara, their pet dog, restore the boat and set out on their maiden voyage marked by another earthquake.
 Not only do they not catch any fish, they are also met with the fury of the sea, in a thunderstorm that night.
 Luck lets them escape with their life and an upright boat.
 Stranded in the sea, their calls to shore for help is answered only by Usthad, who says it is his revenge for the unfinished business from their first meeting.
 Famished, they are now faced with either slow starvation to death or suicide using the poison that Usthad had left for them on board.

 Also, Tharun confess to his friends of his past affair with Swathi.